 I come from a family where books, language and the written word were always celebrated.
 My great-grandfather Agha Shair Qizilbash was the first to do a poetic translation of the Quran in Urdu.
 (My sister maintains a lovely blog about his work).
 My maternal grandfather owned a bookstore in Rawalpindi after he was done with the airforce.
 His book store was frequented by poets, authors and great minds of his time like Faiz Ahmed Faiz.
 My great aunt Sahab Qizilbash was a renowned author and BBC broadcaster.
 She was friends with the likes of Madam Noor Jehan, Faiz Ahmed Faiz and Lata Mangeshkar.
 She did a couple of PTV dramas just because she was friends with Haseena Moin – she was cool like that!
 Do you remember her as the loving, literary grandma from Kohar?
 My maternal grandmother nani translated books from English to Urdu and still recites Marsiya.
 My paternal grandmother dadi was a natural story teller.
 My memories are rich with her stories beautifully enhanced by lovely urdu quotes.
 She always had one for the right occasion.

-My own mother wrote beautifully whenever she had the time.
+My own mother wrote beautifully whenever she had the time and is an important part of my Urdu story.
 I remember a book by her bedside since I was a child.
 My father took us to the library every single Sunday and taught us the value of spending time in the company of books.
 I always thought it was super cool how he designed the database for the Army Central Library in Rawalpindi back in the early 80s, and we were given free admission to the library for his services even though he wasn’t part of the Army.
 My paternal aunt (phupi) taught me Urdu when I wasn’t doing well in the subject.
 I’m forever indebted to her to open my eyes to Ghalib, Ibne Insha and Iqbal.
 My maternal aunt (khala) corrected my English and gave me tuitions when I was ten.
 She led me with a gentle hand to a world of English literature.
 My elder sister is a talented writer and has a lovely blog of her own.
 The love of writing has been passed on to the next generation and my nephew has a very interesting blog too.